-- According to BCG, brands that create personalized experiences are seeing revenue increases from 6-10%, two to three times faster than those that don’t.
+- According to BCG, brands that create personalized experiences are seeing revenue increases from 6-10%, and two to three times faster than brands that don't use personalized experiences.

-- HubSpot recently conducted a study that concluded that call-to-actions directed toward specific users did 42% better than generic call-to-actions, according to a recent Hubspot study.
+- Call-to-actions directed toward specific users did 42% better than generic call-to-actions, according to a recent Hubspot study.

 Advanced Influencer Marketing